1910 Los Angeles International Air Meet at Dominguez Field

-Early airshows and preparations for Los Angeles
+Early airshows and preparations

-Los Angeles' place among the earliest airshows
+Earliest airshows

 While it is well documented that Wilbur and Orville Wright first flew on December 17, 1903, the early 1900s saw several competing claims to have made the first practical airplane.
 The Wrights filed for a patent on their flying machine on March 23, 1903, and Patent Number 821393 is dated May 22, 1906.
-They moved their flying north east of Dayton to a 100-acre field called Huffman Prairie and continued to develop their aircraft design.
+They moved their flying north east of Dayton to a 100 acre called Huffman Prairie and continued to develop their aircraft design.
 The year 1908 saw the Wrights' first publicized demonstration flights.

 On August 8, 1908, at the Hunaudières track near Le Mans, France, the Wrights silenced European doubters.
 In a first demonstration lasting only one minute 45 seconds, Wilbur Wright's effortless banking turns and ability to fly in a circle amazed and stunned onlookers, including several French aviation pioneers, among them Louis Blériot.

 Several airshows featuring competitions, aircraft makers, and pilots were held in 1909, including ones at Frankfurt in Germany and Reims, France.
 The Frankfurt airshow, which began in July 1909 (now named Internationale Luft- und Raumfahrtausstellung (ILA)) claims to be the world's first such multi-participant show.
 The Grande Semaine d'Aviation in Reims took place during August 1909, and attracted by over half a million spectators.
-Shortly after the Reims airshow, Charles Willard and A. Roy Knabenshue resolved to stage the first such show in the United States, targeting the winter of 1909 - 1910 for its occurrence.
+Shortly after the Reims airshow, Charles Willard and A. Roy Knabenshue resolved to stage the first such show in the United States, targeting the winter of 1909 - 1910.